Where is Animal Control located?

-Come to (200 Terminal Rd) or call the Animal Control office at 243-6040.
-We will try to determine if an animal fitting the description of your animal was picked up and impounded.
+Come to 200 Terminal Rd. or call the Animal Control office at 243-6040.
+We will try to determine if an animal fitting the description was picked up and impounded.
 Please be mindful that it is very difficult to identify mixed breed animals due to discrepancies and variations in descriptions.
 The best way to ensure the safe return of your lost animal is to have a city pet license on the animal.
 In most cases, animals wearing tags can be returned to the owner instead of being impounded.
 If no one is home, the officer will leave a note on the door advising that the animal was picked up.
 If the officer is unable to access the pet tag information immediately and cannot leave a note, the owner will be notified by telephone as soon as the information is obtained.
-If the animal is wearing tags, the owner will be notified within twenty-four (24) hours.
+If the animal is wearing tags, the owner will be notified within 24 hours.
 Please remember, animals will sometimes lose their tags or have them removed by someone.
 Even if your animal leaves home wearing a collar and tags, there is always a chance the collar may not be on when the animal is picked up.
 Impounded animals are held for five days when picked up.
 You should also contact the RI SPCA at 438-8150, Providence Animal Rescue League at 421-1399 Even though they do not pick up animals, they will frequently take in a stray animal that has been found by a citizen and brought to their facility.
 Also contact local animal control in neighboring communities

 What does it cost to reclaim my animal?

 The impoundment fee to reclaim an animal is $10.00 for the first impoundment and $4.00 for each day the animal is held at animal control.
 Only money orders accepted for impoundment fees checks are accepted for license fees.
 We do not accept credit cards as payment method.

 What are the rules on animals running loose?